Fundraising ideas

 Quick summary: Don your aprons and show off your baking skills to your colleagues.
 Rope in a few of them to help.
 Everyone else pays to have their cake and eat it.

-Bonus options: You could have more than one smaller bake sale rather than one big one.
-Or make it a bake-off judged by your own workplace, Paul Hollywood?
-Or why not add a mystery ingredient to your recipe and get colleagues to pay an extra £1 to guess what it is - you could even offer the winner a prize of a cake baked for them at a later date.
+Bonus options: You could make it a bake-off judged by your own workplace.
+Or add a mystery ingredient to your recipe and get colleagues to pay an extra £1 to guess what it is - with a prize up for grabs.

 Make it a success: Justgiving has tips for running a charity bake sale.
 BBC Good Food has a great collection of bake sale recipes.